clayrisser/prisma-generator-nestjs-dto/README.md

 ```

 will generate `@ApiProperty()` decorator with `description` and `minimum` as properties as well as `type` and `format` to specify the data type.
+If a default value is specified, it gets also added to the decorator.

 ```typescript
 @ApiProperty({